Birth of the 10th! Kamen Riders All Together!!: Plot summary

 Ryo Murasame is a college student and aircraft pilot.
 One day he is taking his sister out on a ride along the Amazon when they are shot down by a UFO.
 They survive only to be captured by the Badan Empire.
 His sister is killed, while Ryo becomes the Combat Roid known as ZX.
 His memory is erased by the Badan Empire, and he works as their agent of evil.
 This doesn't last long; an accident occurs which causes Ryo to regain his memory and escape Badan.
 He then begins his attack on Badan as they finish the preparations for their doomsday weapon: the Space Break System.
 A coordinated attack by all of the Kamen Riders disables the Badancium 84 supplies needed for the Space Break System to work.
 When Ryo arrives, he Believes Kamen Riders V3, Riderman and Super-1 are enemies.
-The other Riders get him to listen to them and only one truck full of Badancium 84 makes it to Badan's base run by Ambassador Darkness.
+The other Riders get him to listen to them and only one truck full of Badancium 84 makes it to Badan's base run by Ambassador Darkness who had his revenge on Takeshi Hongo/Kamen Rider 1 from killing his brother: Ambassador Hell.

 After being shown a video detailing the history of Kamen Riders 1 to Super-1, Ryo is amazed that there are others like him.
 He then joins the Kamen Riders in raiding the base.
 However, during the raid, he encounters his former comrade, Mikage, who forces him to fight as Tigeroid.
-After being forced to kill his friend, ZX joins the other 9 Kamen Riders as they battle Ambassador Darkness, the monsters of the Badan Empire (Note: Most of these are Roids created for Badan, however a few are monsters from previous organizations and series.), and the Combat Roids.
+After being forced to kill his friend, ZX joins the other 9 Kamen Riders as they battle Ambassador Darkness, the monsters of the Badan Empire, (Note: Most of these are Roids created for Badan, however a few are monsters from previous organizations and series.) and the Combat Roids.
 When Ambassador Darkness uses the Space Break System on the Kamen Riders, they synch their powers with ZX, using his ZX Kick to kill Ambassador Darkness and destroy Badan's base even as its Great Leader appears and bids the Riders farewell.
 Soon after, ZX joins the ranks of the Kamen Riders as their 10th member.